Goldwind: Current status

-For 14 years up to 2024 it has been the first Chinese wind turbine manufacturer with a market share in China between 20-25% each year.
+For 15 years up to 2025 it has been the largest Chinese wind turbine manufacturer with a market share in China between 20-25% each year.

 In 2022, Goldwind passed Vestas again and as of 2024 it was the first manufacturer globally.
 In 2024, 18.7 GW were installed by Goldwind (2.5 GW out of China).
 Its global market share is around 15% with activity in 38 countries.
 Total installations are around 140 GW, including 10GW out of China.
 Installations out of China are mostly in Australia (near 2 GW), Brazil (>1 GW), Chile, US, Pakistan, Egypt, Uzbekistan, Vietnam, South Africa, Thailand.

-Goldwind has expanded its activity with the aim or becoming a global player in any kind of energy system including the integration of solar energy + wind + BESS.
-Goldwind BESS manufactures batery storage systems, the company is able to integrate different energy systemas and has a Green Chemical division that carry out the production of green H2 and green methanol.
+Goldwind has expanded its activity with the aim of becoming a global player in any kind of energy system including the integration of solar energy + wind + BESS.
+Goldwind BESS manufactures battery storage systems, the company is able to integrate different energy systems and has a Green Chemical division that carries out the production of green H_{2} and green methanol.

 Operations

-With offices and facilities throughout Asia, Europe and the Americas, Goldwind employs over 10,000 staff and, combined, has an installed capacity base reaching almost 140 gigawatts (GW) across six continents.
+With offices and facilities throughout Asia, Europe and the Americas, Goldwind employs over 10,000 staff and, combined, has an installed capacity base reaching over 155 gigawatts (GW) across six continents.
 Goldwind is principally engaged in research, development, manufacturing and marketing of large-sized wind turbine generator sets.

 The company's major products include: